strangerstudios/pmpro-cancel-on-next-payment-date/readme.txt

 Please post it in the issues section of GitHub and we'll fix it as soon as we can.
 Thanks for helping. https://github.com/strangerstudios/pmpro-cancel-on-next-payment-date/issues

 == Changelog ==
+= 0.5 - 2022-08-17 =
+* ENHANCEMENT: Internationalization for the date in the cancellation text string.
+* BUG FIX/ENHANCEMENT: Now correctly populating the !!startdate!! and !!enddate!! variables for use in the cancel or cancel_admin email templates.
+* BUG FIX/ENHANCEMENT: Fixed warnings related to non-int values being passed into the date() function.
+* BUG FIX/ENHANCEMENT: Now bailing if we can't figure out which level is being cancelled (happens sometimes with MMPU or when cancellations happen via webhook or custom code).
+* BUG FIX/ENHANCEMENT: No longer extending if the cancellation comes from a PayPal Express IPN notification RE failed/skipped payments.
+* BUG FIX/ENHANCEMENT: Added support for PayPal Standard.
+Better PayPal Express support.
+* BUG FIX/ENHANCEMENT: No longer extending if the cancellation comes from a Stripe webhook charge.failed event.
+* BUG FIX: Fixed code that determines if the user is on the cancel page or edit user/profile page in the admin, which is used in the cancellation logic.
+* REFACTOR: Updated doc blocks.
+* REFACTOR: Removed some unused code.

 = 0.4 - 2021-07-28 =
 * NOTE: This version requires PMPro version 2.5.8 or higher.
 * BUG FIX/ENHANCEMENT: Uses the new pmpro_change_level filter to keep the user's level from changing ever.
 Their order and subsciptions are cancelled and their expiration date is set up, but the pmpro_before_change_membership_level and pmpro_after_change_membership_level will not fire.
 This prevents issues with other code hooked into membership level changes.